WindyLee0822/CTG/README.md

 Source code of “Reinforcement Learning with Token-level Feedback for Controllable Text Generation (NAACL 2024)”

+Codes of single-attribute control (sentiment transformation) experiments are at `main` branch.

+Codes of multi-attribute control experiments are at `multi-attribute` branch.

+The codes are a little messy currently, I will try to sort them out as soon as possible.

 If you encounter problems, feel free to contact me (wendili@hust.edu.cn).

-Currently, codes of sentiment transformation experiments have been published.
-Next, I will try to sort out codes of double-aspect CTG as soon as possible.

 ## Single-attribute Control